 The commitments contained in this section are the goals and outcomes the signatories collectively will work on to advance restoration and protection of the Chesapeake Bay ecosystem and its watershed.
 The goals articulate the desired high-level aspects of our vision; while outcomes related to each goal are the specific, time-bound, measureable targets that directly contribute to achievement of the goals.

 The actions necessary to achieve the goals and outcomes identified below will be articulated in Management Strategies which are further described in the next section of this Agreement.
 This work will require effort from many, including all levels of government, academic institutions, nongovernmental organizations, watershed groups and individual citizens.
-Local government will continue to play a unique and critical role in helping the Partnership realize our shared vision for the Chesapeake Bay.
-As new opportunities and concerns are identified by the partnership, additional goals and outcomes may be adopted by the Partnership annually.
+Local government will continue to play a unique and critical role in helping the Partnership realize the shared vision for the Chesapeake Bay.
+As new opportunities and concerns are identified by the partnership, goals and outcomes may be adopted or modified.

-Except for those outcomes required by law and related to the implementation of the TMDL under the Water quality goal, each signatory, at its discretion, will indicate its level of participation in the strategies depending upon relevance, resources, priorities, or other factors enhancing or limiting participation.
+Except for those outcomes required by law and related to the implementation of the TMDL under the Water quality goal, each signatory may exercise its discretion to participate in the development and implementation of individual outcomes’ management strategies depending upon relevance, resources, priorities, or other factors.
 Partnerships with other agencies, organizations, and stakeholders will be identified as appropriate.
 Signatories may decide to adjust their level of participation in the implementation of strategies as circumstances warrant.

 While the goals and outcomes are described here by topic areas, they are interrelated: improvements in habitat and water quality lead to healthier living resources.
 Environmentally literate citizens are stewards of the Bay’s healthy watersheds.
 Better water quality means swimmable, fishable waters for Bay residents and visitors.
 Increased public access to the Chesapeake inspires people to care for critical landscapes and honor the region’s heritage and culture.
 Healthy fish and shellfish populations support a vibrant economy for a spectrum of fishing-related industries.
 Examples like these are infinite.
 The signatories emphasize that all aspects of the ecosystem are connected and acknowledge that the following goals and outcomes support the health and the protection of the entire Bay watershed: